ismailarilik/single-spa-angular2-angularjs-example/README.md

 - Node.js v14
 - A running angular-app-parcel (Please locate it under the same namespace as this repo)
 - A running angularjs-app (Please locate it under the same namespace as this repo)
+- A running react-app-shell (Please locate it under the same namespace as this repo)

 ## Running